Temsaman (region)

-Temsaman is a region located in the Rif, northeast of Morocco.
-Temsamane is the main city in the region.
-The center of the province is Kerouna.
-The province of Temsaman includes smaller villages such as: Boudinar, Amezarou, Ajdir, Takseft n Dhar, Budinar, and Icniwen.
+The Ait Temsamane are a Berber tribe from the Rif region in northeastern Morocco.
+The main town in their area is Temsamane, with other significant villages including Kerouna and Boudinar.

 History

 In this region, the Spanish general Silvestre was defeated by the Berber resistance under Abd el-Krim's command.
 It was also the first seat of the Kingdom of Nekor.